epam/edp-install/docs/headlamp-user-guide/add-library.md

 # Add Library

 Headlamp helps to create, clone or import a library and add it to the environment.
-It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins.
+It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins/Tekton.

 To add a library, navigate to the **Libraries** section on the navigation bar and click **Create** (the plus sign icon in the lower-right corner of the screen).
 Once clicked, the **Create Library** dialog will appear.
 You can create a library [in YAML](#YAML) or [via the three-step menu](#menu) in the dialog.